Benzema keeps Madrid alive in CL despite 4-3 loss to City

 But he surely knows City should be out of sight and already preparing for a second straight appearance in the final and the chance to avenge last year's loss to Chelsea.

+The English champions led 2-0 after 11 minutes, with Kevin De Bruyne making a late run into the box to head home Riyad Mahrez's cross and Gabriel Jesus — retained in the team after scoring four goals against Watford in the Premier League on Saturday — producing a coolly taken finish after spinning David Alaba following De Bruyne's cross.

+Madrid coach Carlo Ancelotti lost 5-0 on his previous visit to the Etihad — with Everton on the final day of last season’s Premier League — and City looked like scoring just as many, if not more.

-The English champions were 2-0 ahead after 11 minutes — through Kevin De Bruyne's header following his late run into the box and Gabriel Jesus' coolly taken finish after spinning David Alaba — and should have been further clear before Benzema steered a volley in off the post from Ferland Mendy's cross in the 33rd.
+With Madrid fielding a ball-playing midfield — of Luka Modric, Toni Kroos and Federico Valverde — that lacked the bite of injured Casemiro, City cut through the visitors at will and should have been further clear before Benzema steered a volley in off the post from Ferland Mendy's cross in the 33rd.

 Riyad Mahrez wasted gilt-edged chances either side of Benzema's goal to leave Guardiola enraged on the sideline, the first in the 26th when he swung wildly when one-on-one with goalkeeper Thibaut Courtois and hit the sidenetting, and then just after the restart when he raced through again and curled against the post.

-It would have come as a relief to Mahrez that Foden restored City’s two-goal lead in the 53rd, heading home a cross from Fernandinho — the 36-year-old club captain who came on at right back for the injured John Stones.
+It would have come as a relief to Mahrez that Foden restored City’s two-goal lead in the 53rd, heading home a cross from the overlapping Fernandinho — the 36-year-old club captain who went on at right back for the injured John Stones near the end of the first half.

-Back came Madrid, with Vinicius Junior turning Fernandinho — showing his fallibility in an unfamiliar position — near the halfway line and sprinting down the left before cutting in and placing a shot beyond Ederson.
+Back came Madrid two minutes later, with Vinicius Junior turning Fernandinho — showing his fallibility in an unfamiliar position — near the halfway line and sprinting down the left before cutting in and placing a shot beyond Ederson.
 Laporte chose not to close down Vinicius, instead covering the potential cross into a middle, though that wouldn't be his biggest mistake of the night.

-The chances kept coming for both teams before Bernardo Silva curled a rising shot inside the near post after the quick-witted referee played the advantage following a foul on Oleksandr Zinchenko.
+The chances kept coming, mostly for City, before Bernardo Silva curled a rising shot inside the near post after quick-witted referee Istvan Kovacs decided to play the advantage following a foul on Oleksandr Zinchenko outside the area.

-Benzema had the final say, however, like he has so many times in this season's competition and it gives Madrid renewed belief of reaching a first final since 2018.
+Benzema had the final say, however, like he has so many times in this season's competition, and Madrid has renewed belief of reaching a first final since 2018.

-“It is a defeat,” Madrid coach Carlo Ancelotti said, “that leaves us alive in the second leg.”
+“It is a defeat,” Ancelotti said, “that leaves us alive in the second leg.”

 More AP soccer: https://apnews.com/hub/soccer and https://twitter.com/AP_Sports